BuzzFeed’s Tasty Wants To Sell You Coffee Based On Your Favorite Emoji | Fast Company | The Future Of Business

 Tasty partnered with Brooklyn Roasting Company, a well-known outfit that makes coffee with the veneer of hipster chic but without the high-end prices of Blue Bottle or Counter Culture.
 But the Tasty-branded coffee offered through Today does include a significant markup: it’s $19.99 for a twelve ounce bag, and shipping is not included.
 The lowest rung of Blue Bottle’s coffee-by-mail offering, by comparison, is five dollars cheaper.

-Earlier this week I visited BuzzFeed’s product lab to try it out for myself.
+Earlier this week I visited BuzzFeed’s Product Lab to try it out for myself.
 I took the quiz and then they made me a cup of algorithmically optimized coffee.
 As Fast Company’s resident coffee geek, I can report that the coffee is… fine.
 After answering the slew of questions, the computer deduced that I prefer a Peruvian Sumatra variety, darkly roasted, that has written flavor notes of “earthy” and “cocoa.”
 (A brief aside: in the quiz they ask what alcohol I prefer—wine, beer, mixed drink, or none—as a way to choose the best roast level.
 I put wine, because I like wine.
 This, says the computer, means I prefer darker roastier beans.
 But I honestly don’t think the two correlate.
 I would go so far to say that people who choose wine likely look for fuller-palate culinary adventures, which would lead me to believe medium roast is the best choice.
 At least, that’s what I prefer.
 Anyway, I digress.)

 I am probably not the target demographic.
-Said Justin Seidenfeld, the head of new product development at BuzzFeed’s product lab, “the quiz is helping to show that this coffee could be for anyone who drinks coffee.”
+Said Justin Seidenfeld, the head of new product development at BuzzFeed’s Product Lab, “the quiz is helping to show that this coffee could be for anyone who drinks coffee.”
 The partnership is a way to reach people in the Today Show demographic—it’s the number one morning show among adults 25-54 year old.
 As Seidenfeld put it (while I was sipping the coffee), NBCUniversal wanted to do a “product collaboration that worked with their audience.”
 That is, the person this coffee is likely going after is an avid Today Show viewer who probably isn’t as enthusiastic about the drink as I am.

 Everyone I talked with described this as an experiment, but it’s likely only the beginning of these types of monetization avenues for BuzzFeed and NBC.
 A few months back Tasty launched customized cookbooks.
 This let people choose which recipes they wanted in the book before it shipped.
 The company sold 100,000 copies in two months.